 Against the backdrop of intermedial experiments in the mid-20th century, the 21st century has seen dance and choreography appear more frequently in art galleries and museums.
 This is forecast to accelerate, propelled by curatorial inquiries and critical developments associated with a reinvention of the museum.
 However, processes and protocols concerning performance conditions specific to choreography, curatorial practices, acquisitions, collection, conservation and theory have lagged behind.
 The project addresses this problem and its principal aims are to:

-Precarious Movement: Choreography and the Museum connects and consults with a broader network of artists, curators, archivists, museum educators, theorists and writers via an email google-group with 63 members and regular closed and public events.
+Precarious Movement: Choreography and the Museum is a research project involving University New South Wales (UNSW), National Gallery Victoria (NGV), TATE, Art Gallery New South Wales (AGNSW) and Monash University Museum of Art (MUMA) and connects and consults with a broader network of artists, curators, archivists, museum educators, theorists and writers via an email google-group and events.

-Erin is a Senior Lecturer in Theatre and Performance at the University of New South Wales and works as a writer, academic and curator.
-Erin’s academic publications include Moving Across Disciplines: Dance in the Twenty-First Century (Sydney: Currency House, 2010), Dancefilm: Choreography and the Moving Image (New York: Oxford University Press, 2011) and Bodies of Thought: 12 Australian Choreographers, co-edited with Virginia Baxter (Kent Town: Wakefield Press, 2014).
-She has published articles in journals such as Senses of Cinema, Writings on Dance, Brolga, Dance Research Journal, Performance Paradigm, Performance Philosophy, Broadsheet, Runway and International Journal of Performance Arts and Digital Media, alongside several book chapters.
-Her monographs in progress are Choreography, Art and Experimental Composition 1950s -1970s and The Persistence of Dance: The Conceptual and Material in Contemporary Art and Choreography.
-Other projects are New Paradigms for Performance Pedagogies (UNSW T&L Grant with Dr Bryoni Trezise) and Dancing Sydney: Mapping Movement: Performing Histories (an archival project with Dr Julie-Anne Long and Dr Amanda Card).
+Associate Professor Erin Brannigan is Associate Professor in Theatre and Performance at the University of New South Wales.
+She is of Irish and Danish political exile, convict, and settler descent.
+Her publications include Moving Across Disciplines: Dance in the Twenty-First Century (Sydney: Currency House, 2010), Dancefilm: Choreography and the Moving Image (New York: Oxford University Press, 2011) and Bodies of Thought: 12 Australian Choreographers, co-edited with Virginia Baxter (Kent Town: Wakefield Press, 2014).
+She has published various chapters and articles in film, performance and dance journals and anthologies.
+Her current research project is Precarious Movements: Dance and the Museum, and monographs associated are forthcoming: Choreography, Visual Art and Experimental Composition 1950s -1970s (London: Routledge, 2022) and The Persistence of Dance: Choreography as Concept and Material in Contemporary Art (NYP).

-Louise is the conservation manager of time-based media conservation at Tate.
-She is responsible for the strategic direction, development and delivery of all aspects relating to time-based media conservation at Tate.
+Louise is currently the Interim Head of Conservation at Tate.
+Her substantive role is the Conservation Manager, Time-based Media.
+In this role she is responsible for the strategic direction, development and delivery of all aspects relating to time-based media conservation at Tate.
 This requires working across a wide range of projects and programmes: exhibitions, displays, acquisition, loan-outs and collection care initiatives.
-She has been developing how performance artworks in Tate’s permanent collection are documented and conserved.
-This work is expanding to consider choreographic artworks.
-Her conservation practice is rooted in the care, activation, documentation and transmission of such artworks.
+She has been developing how performance artworks in Tate’s permanent collection are documented and conserved, through the project ‘Documentation and Conservation of Performance at Tate (2016-2021)’.
+Louise has shared the knowledge developed through this project via lectures, presentations and academic publications.
+She has also been part of the wider project team for ‘Reshaping the Collectible: When Artworks Live in the Museum (2018-2021)’, with a focus on two case studies; one focusing on Tony Conrad and the second focusing on Replication.

 Tuesdays 20, 27 October and 3 November 2020